miguelramos/django-media-manager/README.md

 # Changelog

+### 11-17-2014 v4.0.5
+*   Made FileBrowseField.js more cautious about wether the "link" DOM object exists.

 ### 11-13-2014 v4.0.4
 *   Bug fix.
 If value on a FileBrowseField is blank, it's set to '' in the database.